marigold-dev/deku/README.md

 3. Specify the problem description along the with proposed solution in the PR description.
 Refer merged PRs to get an idea of what is considered a good PR description.
+4. Specify if a PR depends on another PR before it can be merged.

 ### Conventions